justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-order-validator/README.md

 }
 ```

-> After a standard null check for this method, the main validation check for our example is to check if both the price (stored as a `BigDecimal`) is more than $100, and the quantity is greater than ten.
-We get the price information from the CPInstance, which contains information about the order the customer has added; to find more methods you can use with a `CPInstance`, see [CPInstance](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstance.java) and [CPInstanceModel](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstanceModel.java).
+> The main validation check for our example is to check if both the price (stored as a `BigDecimal`) is more than $100, and the quantity is greater than ten.
+We get the price information from the `CPInstance`, which contains information about the order the customer has added.
+To find more methods you can use with a `CPInstance`, see [CPInstance](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstance.java) and [CPInstanceModel](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstanceModel.java).
 >
-> Note that, for the main validation checks, it is best practice to include a localized message explaining why the validation failed.
-For this to work correctly using `LanguageUtil`, we will need to add the language key ourselves.
-For more information, see [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application).
+> Note that it is best practice to include a localized message explaining why the validation failed for the main validation checks.

+#### Add Validation Logic for Proceeding in Checkout

 ```java
 @Override